Torgix API

 https://app.torgix.ai/v1

 v1, pinned in the path.
-Additive changes (new fields, new resources) won't break you; we'll version the path before any breaking change.Authentication
+Additive changes (new fields, new resources) won't break you; we'll version the path before any breaking change.Quickstart

 Send your key as a bearer token on every request: